triforcely/Octave.NET/README.md

 📈 More than cross-platform Octave process wrapper 🔬

-> Library is in an early stage and may not be suitable for real-time rocket physics

 ## Motivation

 [Octave](https://www.gnu.org/software/octave/) (matlab) has excellent library of ready to use components and lets us write simpler code for solving complex